 What Is a Remote Work Policy?

 A remote work policy is a set of guidelines and boundaries that outlines how and when employees can work from home or any other remote location.
-These remote working policies communicate the best practices to follow, which help the company maintain order and set clear expectations.
+These remote working policies communicate the best practices to follow, which help the company maintain order and set clear expectations before you return to work post covid.

 Why Is a Remote Work Policy Important?